-There is a limited understanding of how genetic loci associated with glycemic traits and type 2 diabetes (T2D) influence the response to anti-diabetes medications.
-Polygenic scores provide increasing power to detect patterns of disease predisposition that might benefit from a targeted pharmacologic intervention.
-In the Study to Understand the Genetics of the Acute Response to Metformin and Glipizide in Humans (SUGAR-MGH), we constructed weighted polygenic scores using known genome-wide significant associations for T2D, fasting glucose (FG), and fasting insulin (FI), comprised of 65, 43, and 13 single nucleotide polymorphisms, respectively.
-Multiple linear regression tested for associations between scores and glycemic traits as well as pharmacodynamic endpoints, adjusting for age, sex, race, and body mass index (BMI).
+There is a limited understanding of how genetic loci associated with glycemic traits and type 2 diabetes (T2D) influence the response to antidiabetic medications.
+Polygenic scores provide increasing power to detect patterns of disease pre-disposition that might benefit from a targeted pharmacologic intervention.
+In the Study to Understand the Genetics of the Acute Response to Metformin and Glipizide in Humans (SUGAR-MGH), we constructed weighted polygenic scores using known genome-wide significant associations for T2D, fasting glucose, and fasting insulin, comprising 65, 43, and 13 single nucleotide polymorphisms, respectively.
+Multiple linear regression tested for associations between scores and glycemic traits as well as pharmacodynamic end points, adjusting for age, sex, race, and BMI.
 A higher T2D score was nominally associated with a shorter time to insulin peak, greater glucose area over the curve, shorter time to glucose trough, and steeper slope to glucose trough after glipizide.
-In replication, a higher T2D score was associated with a greater 1-year HbA1c reduction to sulfonylureas in the Genetics of Diabetes Audit and Research, Tayside and Scotland (GoDARTS) study (p= 0.02).
+In replication, a higher T2D score was associated with a greater 1-year hemoglobin A 1c reduction to sulfonylureas in the Genetics of Diabetes Audit and Research in Tayside Scotland (GoDARTS) study (P = 0.02).
 Our findings suggest that individuals with a higher genetic burden for T2D experience a greater acute and sustained response to sulfonylureas.

 FingerprintDive into the research topics of 'A Polygenic Score for Type 2 Diabetes Risk is Associated with Both the Acute and Sustained Response to Sulfonylureas'.
 Together they form a unique fingerprint.